dinobergviana/conceitos-do-react/README.md

 This is the first challange I finish during my ReactJS studies by Rockeseat :rocket:

-Here I was able to put hands on the code and practice some concepts like how handle click events, state and immutability.
+Here I was able to put hands on the code and practice some concepts like how to handle state and immutability in ReactJS.